Take a look at our Guide to Vegan Candy for Halloween and get all your answers to what you can and can’t have! You’ll be surprised!

 *Vegan Candy Halloween Guide Disclaimer:

 The information included or this page are for informational purposes only and should never be considered as medical advice, opinion, or any other health-related information.
-You should always consult a medical provider for questions or answers regarding the health of yourself and others.
+You should always consult a medical provider for questions or answers regarding the health of yourself and loved ones.

 Please note at the time of posting, this vegan candy list was accurate.
 This list cannot guarantee that manufacturers have not changed manufactures, facilities, or ingredients.
 Always double check labels!
 If you have questions, our best suggestion is to call the manufacturer and ask.
 Especially in the case where a severe food allergy is present, contact them for allergen cross-contamination information.